CamilaIsabel/Casuel/README.md

 # Casuel💫
 #### Features/Overview:
-###### Landing Page that show the daily work of a marble factory
+###### Landing Page showing the daily work of a company that sells custom furniture and accessories for the home
-- The user can handle the displayed data with an admin account.

 #### Project developed on Angular.js with TailwindCSS and Firebase.